websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

     If you're [upgrading to a new Liferay Docker image](../../installing-liferay/using-liferay-docker-images/upgrading-to-a-new-docker-image.md), make sure to specify your database connection using [Portal Properties](../../reference/portal-properties.md) files instead of Docker env variables.
 The [Portal Properties reference](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html) lists Portal Properties that correspond with each Liferay Env variable.
     ```

-1. Optionally, enable [upgrade reporting](../reference/upgrade-reports.md) to log the environment, changes, and more to a reports file.
+1. Optionally, enable [upgrade reporting](../reference/upgrade-reports.md) to log the environment, changes, and more to a report.

     ```bash
     echo "upgrade.report.enabled=\"true\"" << tools/portal-tools-db-upgrade-client/portal-upgrade-ext.properties